What Happens if the Cerebellum is Damaged?

 Symptoms of Cerebellum Disorders and Damage

-Cerebellar dysfunction and disorders can, unfortunately, lead to a wide variety of symptoms and health issues.
 Common symptoms of a cerebellar disorder are listed below.

 Loss of Muscle Coordination and Motor Function Changes

-Uncoordinated movement of various muscle groups is one of the main signs that someone suffers from cerebellar dysfunction.
-Because cerebellar damage disrupts the brain signals that are responsible for controlling movement, many cerebellar patients have difficulty walking (also called unsteady gait or ataxic gait).
 Some people who suffer from cerebellar degeneration also experience muscle spasms (AKA: intention tremor) while trying to complete a voluntary movement, such as picking up a glass of water in order to take a sip.
 Other body movements that may suffer due to cerebellar damage include facial expressions and even the tongue, resulting in speech and swallowing difficulties.

-Damage to the cerebellum also negatively impacts other motor functions such as delayed movements, failure to perform rapid alternating movements, diminished muscle tone, and using an inappropriate amount of strength/speed/distance in order to complete tasks.
+Damage to the cerebellum also negatively impacts other motor functions, such as delayed movements, failure to perform rapid alternating movements, diminished muscle tone, and using an inappropriate amount of strength/speed/distance in order to complete tasks.

 Poor Balance

 Cerebellar damage greatly impacts a person’s ability to balance.
 We all know that the inner ears help a person stay upright and balanced, but what we often forget is that the constant coordination of all our muscle groups is crucial in keeping balance as well.
 Because cerebellar disorders generally cause uncoordinated voluntary movements, patients struggle to keep balance as they walk, stand, or even sit.
+Cerebellar lesions can also result in swaying while walking.

 Abnormal Eye Movements